Enovale/matrix-url-previewer-bot/Readme.md

    (**Note:** The User-Agent keyword `Synapse (bot;` used by [Synapse](https://github.com/element-hq/synapse) also belongs to Matrix-related apps for a similar purpose.)

-2. You may impose **rate-limiting**, because a well-behaved Matrix-URL-Previewer-Bot caches the result for 1 hour.
+2. You may impose **rate-limiting**, because a well-behaved Matrix-URL-Previewer-Bot caches the result for 1 hour by default.

 3. You may prevent malicious crawlers by serving only the **page title** and the **[Open Graph metadata](https://ogp.me)**, omitting the page body, because Matrix-URL-Previewer-Bot doesn’t need page body.